dfranco-projects/SmartDataLoader/README.md

 ## **Why a RAG?**

-DataRanger is powered by a **Retriever-Augmented Generation (RAG)** system built from scratch that combines the power of LLMs with a custom-built retrieval module.
+SmartDataRanger is powered by a **Retriever-Augmented Generation (RAG)** system built from scratch that combines the power of LLMs with a custom-built retrieval module.
 This architecture ensures that:
 - The assistant can fetch relevant solutions from trusted sources (e.g., documentation, user-provided metadata, or even external resources).
 - It adapts dynamically to handle unseen errors or preprocessing challenges.
 - It enables intelligent interactions with your scripts and datasets for personalized, actionable insights.